 ABSTRACT

-The present investigation was carried out on fifteen genotypes of strawberry (Fragaria × ananassa Duch.) to ascertain the extent of variability present in the material and association among different traits.
-On the basis of results it is concluded that ‘Sweet Sensation’ had the highest plant height (48.57 cm), plant spread (20.66 cm) and flower size (2.86 cm).
-‘Shimla Delicious’ recorded maximum leaf area (177.72 cm2) and Fern recorded maximum number of runners (15.03) and days of runner formation (207.73 days).
-However, petal length (1.18 cm) was recorded highest in Elyana and highest petal breadth was recorded in Chandler (1.09 cm).
-The highest number of stamens was observed in Florida Beauty (25.88) and maximum number of sepals were recorded in Sweet Charlie (13.15).
+The present investigation was carried out on fifteen genotypes of strawberry (Fragaria × ananassa Duch.) to ascertain the extent of variability present in the material and the association among different traits.
+Based on results it is concluded that ‘Sweet Sensation’ had the highest plant height (48.57 cm), plant spread (20.66 cm), and flower size (2.86 cm).
+‘Shimla Delicious’ recorded the maximum leaf area (177.72 cm2) and Fern recorded the maximum number of runners (15.03) and days of runner formation (207.73 days).
+However, the petal length (1.18 cm) was recorded highest in Elyana, and the highest petal breadth was recorded in Chandler (1.09 cm).
+The highest number of stamens was observed in Florida Beauty (25.88) and the maximum number of sepals was recorded in Sweet Charlie (13.15).

 INTRODUCTION

 The cultivated strawberry (Fragaria × ananassa Duch.) is the most intriguing, delectable, and refreshing fruit in the Rosaceae family.
 Fragaria virginiana and Fragaria chiloensis, two wild strawberries, were crossed to create the cultivated strawberry.
 It is a perennial herbaceous plant that may be grown economically in a range of climates, from temperate to tropical (Khan et al. 2020).
-Due to its genetic diversity, high degree of heterozygosity and wide range of environmental adaptation, it is one of the most commonly grown fruit crop (Khan et al. 2021).
+Due to its genetic diversity, high degree of heterozygosity, and wide range of environmental adaptation, it is one of the most commonly grown fruit crops (Khan et al. 2021).
 The strawberry plants have fibrous roots and a crown from which basal leaves grow.
-The leaves are complex, with three saw toothed and hairy leaflets.
+The leaves are complex, with three saw-toothed and hairy leaflets.
 Flowers are borne in small clusters on slender stalks that arise from the axils of the leaves, similar to surface-creeping stems, and are normally white but can be crimson.
 An older plant's root system becomes woody and the "mother" crown sends out runners that touch the ground and root, allowing the plant to grow vegetatively.
-Botanists classify the strawberry fruit as a “accessory fruit” rather than a true berry.
+Botanists classify the strawberry fruit as an “accessory fruit” rather than a true berry.

-The strawberry cultivation has now extended in regions that are characteristically temperate to sub-tropical plains to high altitudes in tropical regions and even in the desert-like areas of Israel.
-Being a shallow rooted crop, both crop damage and plant mortality can occur during dry seasons.
-Strawberry cultivation recently received some impetus in India with large business houses setting up a number of agro-based establishments primarily aimed at large
+Strawberry cultivation has now extended in regions that are characteristically temperate to sub-tropical plains to high altitudes in tropical regions and even in the desert-like areas of Israel.
+Being a shallow-rooted crop, both crop damage and plant mortality can occur during dry seasons.
+Strawberry cultivation recently received some impetus in India with large business houses setting up several agro-based establishments primarily aimed at large